Abarat by Clive Barker

 - Purchase it here

-- Published May 1996 (paperback edition)
+- Published May 1996 (Bantam Books paperback edition)

 - Finished reading it on April 20, 1998

 - I'm sort of mixed on this novel.
 I enjoyed the story very much and thought that Ludlum did a fantastic job of weaving a spell of intrigue and mystery while simultaneously keeping a quick pace going and propelling the story forward.
 The plot contains his usual twists and turns and unexpected events leading to a spectacular conclusion.
 However (you knew that was coming, didn't you?)
 I couldn't really build up any emotions for the characters.
 They were all very flat and boring.
 They explained themselves too much.
-They all side-tracked the conversations so that they could reiterate the same point for the 100th time before some other character would basically say "Stop that and let's talk about this neo Nazi who just tried to kill me but first let me tell you how angry I am and that I am motivated by my brother's death to stop this evil plot."
+They all side-tracked the conversations so that they could reiterate the same point for the 100th time before some other character would basically say "Stop that and let's talk about this neo-Nazi who just tried to kill me but first let me tell you how angry I am and that I am motivated by my brother's death to stop this evil plot."
 As opposed to usually enjoying dialog scenes, I almost always dreaded them.
 I could literally feel the pace and rhythm screech to a stop at the excess alliteration.
 Originally I also thought that it was just me, but an airline stewardess told me almost the exact same thing when she saw what I was reading.
 Although her phrasing was along the lines of "enough with the stupid word descriptions, give me some pictures and action."
-It makes me yearn for The Chancellor Manuscript (my first Ludlum) or The Bourne Identity.
+It makes me yearn for THE CHANCELLOR MANUSCRIPT (my first Ludlum) or THE BOURNE IDENTITY.

 The Art of Arrow Cutting by Stephen Dedman